violet-eco/violet-eco.github.io/docs/project/development.md

 # Development

-The Violet project is primarily developed in [Rust&trade;](https://www.rust-lang.org/).
-Rust provides a modern and safe development environment with a focus on memory safety, concurrency and performance.
-It offers a powerful type system, strict borrowing rules and built-in support for multithreading.
+[Rust&trade;](https://rust-lang.org) is the main programming language used for the entire Violet ecosystem.
+A contemporary and secure programming environment with an emphasis on memory safety, concurrency and speed is offered by Rust.
+It has a strong type system, strict borrowing rules and built-in multithreading support.

-The use of architecture-specific Assembly language in the Violet project is minimized and limited to specific cases where it is necessary to achieve targeted behavior or optimize performance in critical sections of the system.
+In Violet, the usage of architecture-specific Assembly language is reduced and restricted to few situations when it is required to accomplish desired behaviour or enhance performance in crucial system components.